samber/slog-sampling/README.md

     "log/slog"
 )

-// Will print the first 10 entries having the same level+message during the first 5s, then a fraction of messages during the following intervals. option := slogsampling.AbsoluteSamplingOption{
+// Will print the first 10 entries during the first 5s, then a fraction of messages during the following intervals. option := slogsampling.AbsoluteSamplingOption{
     Tick:       5 * time.Second,
     Max:        10,

+    Matcher: slogsampling.MatchAll(),
 }

 logger := slog.New(